Position

 Qualifications

-• High school diploma or equivalent required; additional training in optometry or a related field is a plus.
+• High school diploma or equivalent required; additional post-secondary education in a related field is a plus.

 Is becoming a Optometric Assistant a good career path?